praveingk/DPTP/v_16/README.md

 ## Code Organization

 1) dptp_switch.p4 :
-    This code is a reference switch code which supports DPTP.
-This shall provide insights on how to integrate DPTP into any p4 code.
+    Dptp_switch is a simple mac-based forwarding switch which supports DPTP.
+    This reference switch code provides insights on how to integrate DPTP into any p4 code.

 2) dptp.p4
     This code contains the core DPTP funtional modules for headers, parsers and pipeline.